JohnBigeon/Teleinfo_electricity/README.md

 #### Connect the Raspberry pi to the Wifi

 In boot directory, create a new file called wpa_supplicant.conf, which will hold the necessary credentials required to connect to the WIFI network.
 Open a new file (wpa_supplicant.conf) with your text editor and paste the contents below.
+Don't forget to change *#Box_name* and *#Password*.

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev